 I consider myself privileged: I am white, male, educated, healthy, living in the Western world.
-I am, however, part of a ‘disenchanted generation’: born after WWII when globalization seemed like a great idea, a path towards one big happy family, only to be awakened to a hard reality of inequality and environmental abuse.
-Nowadays hardly a day goes by without some alarming news: ice melting, fresh water contamination, overpopulation, corporate greed, food poisoning, oil dependency, wealth inequality, the list goes on.
-It seems the world lost its mystery to become the playground of the very few at the expense of the rest.
+I am, however, part of a disenchanted generation: born after WWII when globalization seemed like a great idea, a path towards one big happy family, only to be awakened to a hard reality of inequality and environmental abuse.
+Now, hardly a day goes by without some alarming news: ice melting, fresh water contamination, overpopulation, corporate greed, food poisoning, oil dependency, wealth inequality, the list goes on.
+The world has become a playground for the very few at the expense of the many, losing its mystery and raw, unadulterated beauty.
 I believe the resulting sense of powerlessness has left us disenfranchised, resulting in a lack of social or environmental accountability.

 But is this really the only way?
 Do we really need to follow this dead-end path?

 I experience the context for the work as presenting the viewer with a world where humanity's need for insatiable consumption has led it to the ultimate consumption, that of the consumption of the self.
-From this point we are brought to a world where humanity has disappeared and only nature remains, in its solemness.
-Nature has endured and now overcome the weight of humanity's selfish behaviors and we are reunited with nature's beauty and mystery.
+From this point, we are faced with a natural world in which humanity has disappeared and only nature remains, in its solemness.
+We are reunited with nature's beauty and mystery.
+Nature endured and overcame the weight of humanity's selfish behaviors.

 Presented as a hypothetical archeological study on the nature of co-existence, it is my hope that we can still assume both global and individual responsibility, that we can still change our path forward.

-Prints are on Inbe Japanese paper, signed and numbered in front.
+Prints are on Kozo Japanese paper, signed and numbered in front.